-Under his baton, the TCU Symphony and the YOGFW have achieved exceptional levels of recognition in Fort Worth and abroad.
+Under his baton, the TCU Symphony and the FWYO have achieved exceptional levels of recognition in Fort Worth and abroad.
 Both groups have traveled on numerous international tours, obtaining enthusiastic reviews, including repeat invitations as the featured orchestra to engagements such as the Iberoamerican Music Festival in Puerto Rico, and the Texas Music Educators Association Convention in San Antonio.
-With the TCU Symphony, Maestro Gutiérrez has also conducted the world premieres of more than forty contemporary works.
-In 2017, Maestro Gutiérrez led the YOGFW on a tour of Europe that included performances at Salzburg’s Mozarteum, Eisenstadt’s Esterházy Palace in Austria, and a concert in Prague.
+With the TCU Symphony, Maestro Gutiérrez has also conducted the world premieres of more than fifty contemporary works.
+In 2017, Maestro Gutiérrez led the FWYO on a tour of Europe that included performances at Salzburg’s Mozarteum, Eisenstadt’s Esterházy Palace in Austria, and a concert in Prague.

 Maestro Gutiérrez holds Músico Bachiller and Maestro en Música degrees from the Tolima Conservatory in Colombia.
 He also received a master’s degree from Illinois State University and a doctoral degree from the University of Northern Colorado.
-For his involvement and dedication to TCU, Maestro Gutiérrez received the Dean’s Teaching Award, the Dean’s Award for Research and Creative Activity, and the 2003 Chancellor’s Award for Distinguished Research and Creative Activity, the highest award that the university bestows.
+In recognition to his achievements, Dr. Gutierrez was included in the Hall of Fame of Illinois State University, and was invited to give the Commencement speech in May 2018.
+For his involvement and dedication to TCU, Maestro Gutiérrez received the Dean’s Teaching Award (1999), the Dean’s Award for Research and Creative Activity (2002), and the 2003 Chancellor’s Award for Distinguished Research and Creative Activity, the highest award that the university bestows.

 He makes his home in Fort Worth with his wife Silvia and two sons, Nicolás and Gabriel.